 Powerflush Optima Upflush Toilets

-The Powerflush Optima uses a ⅓ horsepower macerator pump to cut any material that flows through it.
-It can’t run dry and is best for small solids like hair, plastic and wipes.
+The Powerflush Optima uses a ⅓-horsepower macerator pump to cut any material that flows through it, including hair and wipes.

 Powerflush Optima Pro

-The Powerflush Optima Pro is a powerful system with a ½ horsepower grinder pump.
+The Powerflush Optima Pro is a powerful system featuring a ½-horsepower grinder pump.
 The grinder pump has two blades to pulverize tough solids and send them to your septic tank or system.
-It can move waste up to 20 feet high to reach your septic system or tank.
+It boasts a vertical pumping capability of up to 20 feet.
 Like the Powerflush Optima, you can choose between an elongated or round bowl and install it practically anywhere.
 Unlike the Powerflush Optima, it can run dry and handle medium to large solids.

 Get a Quality Upflush Toilet Today